 Improvement in our health system is sorely needed and analytics may be one of our biggest opportunities to shape the future.
 Other industries have leveraged sophisticated data tools and techniques to not only improve but completely disrupt standards and best practices.
 Modernizing clinical registries may be the most likely place to start as this long standing instrument has bridged information gaps across providers for many years.
-With registries we can quickly channel new technology innovations to narrow cohorts of patient data in a stepwise manner and make medicine more efficient, effective and precise.
+With registries we can quickly channel new technology innovations to narrow cohorts of patient data in a step-wise manner and make medicine more efficient, effective and precise.
 Perhaps we can even disrupt a few long standing “best practices” along the way.

-Why Analytics is needed.
+Why Analytics are needed.

 In two past articles, I provided a background in both Healthcare Analytics as well as Electronic Medical Records.
 (Source: Dudas) Great progress has been made, thanks to the CMS Meaningful Use program, as well as the significant investments by investors in Healthcare Analytics.
 However, progress is not coming fast enough.
 The cost and quality of Healthcare today has likely changed little in the last 18-24 months.
 We are seeing daily headlines pertaining to the ACA and a lot of questions as to whether we are heading down the right track.
-While I am not going to choose sides, it is likely not the payer or regulator that is going to change healthcare but instead the healthcare providers and their patients.
+While I am not going to chose sides, it is likely not the payer or regulator that is going to change healthcare but instead the healthcare providers and their patients.
 This is where “precision medicine” comes in.
 Precision medicine embraces care that is tailored to individual needs.
 While there is proven to be waste associated with variability, one could argue that there is even more waste in imprecise medicine (mainly due to a lack of data and analytics at the point of care that is targeted to individual patients).
 Let’s examine a very basic example, blood pressure.

 Your blood pressure (BP) rises with each heartbeat and falls when your heart relaxes between beats.
 While BP can change from minute to minute with changes in posture, exercise, stress or sleep, it should normally be less than 120/80.
 About one in three U.S. adults, according to this standard, has high blood pressure.
 (Source: AHA),